• Skip to primary navigation

 Notes

-• *melting wafers can be substituted with 1 cup of white chocolate chips, plus 2 tablespoons of coconut oil.
+• Melting wafer substitutions:* Melting wafers can be substituted with 1 cup of white chocolate chips, plus 2 tablespoons of coconut oil.
 Coconut oil helps stabilize the chocolate chips when the lemon zest is added, and makes the chocolate thinner to easily coat the cereal.

-• Optionally, toss your ingredients in a gallon sized plastic bag - making it easy for children to help.
+• Toss in a bag: Optionally, toss your ingredients in a gallon sized plastic bag - making it easy for children to help.

 Nutrition Estimate